Jan125/pb.chordian/readme.md

     Esc F1 F2 F3 F4 F5 F6 F7 F8 F9 F10 F11 F12

-Please note that F10 will by default be intercepted by Windows, and not play.\
+Please note that F10 will by default be intercepted by Windows, and not play.
-Wine does not have this restriction as of currently.

-The buttons currently cannot be reassigned.
+These buttons currently cannot be reassigned.

 ##